 Plastic is made with crude oil, natural gas, cellulose, ethylene and propylene, coal and salt, and the process from mining to landfill creates billions of tonnes of greenhouse gases, which is speeding up climate change.

-The need for the eco-friendly packaging industry to make these alternatives for storing and marketing food, exporting goods and even selling bakery items and clothing is more important than ever.
+The need for more eco-friendly packaging for storing and marketing food, exporting goods and even selling bakery items and clothing is more important than ever.
 Australian companies like Biogone are rallying to the call, manufacturing alternatives to near-immortal plastics.
 These include recycled and biodegradable packaging, and the use of cardboard boxes, with paper filling and biodegradable packing tape for shipping – making them all more accessible to environmentally-conscious consumers.

 Biogone’s range of landfill-biodegradable products offer the convenience of using single-use plastics while leaving less harm on the environment as it only takes a few years rather than hundreds for biodegradable bags to decompose.